prodesert22/rust-merkleproof/README.md

 # MerkleProof Contract
-This contract is a version of [openzeppelin's MerkleProof](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/cryptography/MerkleProof.sol) write in rust to work in stellar blockchain, technical details you can [find here](https://docs.openzeppelin.com/contracts/4.x/api/utils#MerkleProof).
+This contract is a version of [openzeppelin's MerkleProof](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/cryptography/MerkleProof.sol) write in rust to work in soroban blockchain, technical details you can [find here](https://docs.openzeppelin.com/contracts/4.x/api/utils#MerkleProof).

 This contract checks whether a leaf is part of the merkle tree.